r-shabh/data-analysis-projects/README.md

 # Hi there!
 Welcome to my Visualization Projects
-#### Here are some of the Data Analytics & Visualization projects I've done using some SQL[MySQL, PostgreSQL], PowerBI & Tableau.
+#### Here are some of the Data Analytics & Visualization projects I've done using some SQL[SSMS, MySQL, PostgreSQL], PowerBI & Tableau.
 You can find all these projects mentioned below in the same repository itself.
 &ensp;